SpectraL519/cpp-gl/benchmarks/README.md

 ## Building the Benchmarks

-To configure and build the benchmark executable, use the following standard CMake commands:
+To configure and build the benchmark executable, use the following standard CMake commands from the project root:

 ```shell
 cmake -B build_bench -DBUILD_BENCHMARKS=ON -DCMAKE_BUILD_TYPE=Release